 Sanipac, the area’s largest garbage hauler, used its newsletter to tell commercial and residential customers about recycling.
 Public Relations Services won a national award for our highly readable newsletter concept, which included separate editions for each type of customer, standing features, and seasonal colors and illustrations.

-Marilyn and her team created three versions of the same newsletter because the readers had different interests: commercial customers, and residents of Springfield and Eugene.
-Readability made it a popular newsletter, whichever version the customer received!
+Marilyn and her team created three versions of the same Sanipac newsletter because the readers had different interests: commercial customers, and residents of Springfield and Eugene.
+Readability made it a popular, award-winning newsletter, whichever version the customer received!
 Click here to view a PDF version of the residential edition of the quarterly newsletter.

 We played with water for a Eugene Education Foundation invitation to a supporters’ salmon barbeque at a museum’s rivers exhibit.
 We described “students… swimming in waves of knowledge, thanks to the river of support you have generated.”
 We even specified “water provided.”
 We weren’t all wet: Public Relations Services won a national design award!

 To create Employers Health Alliance’s brochure, we focused on two points: the plan’s customizability and the advantage of having virtually all Lane County physicians as panel members.
 Simple text accompanied strong design.
 Result?
 A national award for the brochure and early sign-up of EHA’s first clients.

 When five alumni of the University of Oregon School of Journalism and Communication were inducted into its Hall of Achievement, we researched, interviewed and wrote profiles on each of them.
 Public Relations Services staff also wrote the scripts for the video profiles and the Dean’s introductory comments.
 Finally, we wrote a news release that generated coverage.

 Media relations played a key role in crisis communications when Lane Individual Practice Association (now Trillium Community Health Plan) was questioned about its management of the Oregon Health Plan in Lane County.
 With the guidance of Marilyn Milne at Public Relations Services, LIPA saw editorials in The Register-Guard move from negative to complimentary.
 Terry Coplin, LIPA’s then-CEO, says, “I would recommend Marilyn for any type of project regarding the management of communication through media relations.”